 What does “mindfulness-based approaches” mean?

-When I say mindfulness-based approaches I mean therapeutic approaches that invite non-judgmental awareness of present-moment experience.
+When I say mindfulness-based approaches I mean therapeutic approaches that encourage noticing and engagement with present-moment experience.

 Here are some examples from the therapy room: